-Self-Help Resources Are Not Enough: Why Professional Addiction Treatment Is Recommended
+Self-Help Resources Are Not Enough for Treating Addiction

 There are hundreds of books on the subject of drug addiction treatment and recovery, as well as a bevy of motivational resources online to help those in treatment for drug and alcohol addiction to stay focused and on track.

 In addition, 12-Step meetings and other support groups available to the public offer support and assistance.
 But are these enough to overcome addiction?

 Some people have found success in recovery after taking advantage of self-help resources and managed to stay clean and sober; however, the ones who do find success in these programs usually:

 - Do not have an addiction but rather struggle with an acute substance abuse issue

 - Have only been abusing drugs and alcohol for a relatively short period of time

 - Did not begin abusing drugs or alcohol until later in life and may not have used any substances until later in life